keyboard_arrow_up

 Laboratory Vacuum Pump

-Create carefully controlled environments for electron microscopy and other tests and experiments.
+Laboratory vacuum pumps provide controlled vacuum environments for applications such as electron microscopy and laboratory experiments.

 Medical Vacuum Pump